What do people in IT do?

-Cyber Security – security analysts are like police officers, ensuring that a company’s networks and data are secure from break in and theft.
+Security analysts are like police officers, ensuring that a company’s networks and data are secure from break in and theft.
 They research, plan, implement, and upgrade security measures to ensure protection of the systems.
 This may include training of employees on cyber security procedures like good password protocols, and responding to security breaches – often working with local and federal law enforcement agencies if a breach occurs.

 - likes to “out think” the bad guy and prevent cyber crime

 Click to view: Cyber Security Career Pathway

 People in these jobs are responsible for making sure that a company’s data infrastructure works.
 Similar to how the Department of Transportation is responsible for maintaining and building our highways and roads so cars can flow freely between cities, a Systems Architect must maintain and build networks and servers so data can flow freely within the company.
 They track server activity and perform upgrades of software and hardware, resolve issues when they arise, and work to improve the efficiency of the overall system.

 Information Support and Services

 Business analysts work directly with many different people in the organization to understand the company’s systems and find out what the problems are and how they can be solved.
 They help translate the requirements into technical specifications that can be implemented by programmers, and they help customers understand technical possibilities and limitations of different ways to solve the problems.

 - able to translate business ideas into technical speak

 People with these jobs are responsible for organizing a company’s data in a way that can be easily accessed and searched.
 They manage the databases, working with the cyber security team to ensure the data is protected from theft, and help build queries so business users can run reports and analyze the data.

-Project Manager – Project managers are in charge of working with key stakeholders, often times in upper management, to make sure projects are delivered on time, in scope, and within budget.
+Project managers are in charge of working with key stakeholders, often times in upper management, to make sure projects are delivered on time, in scope, and within budget.
 This is a job that requires good people skills.

 - good at coordinating and managing groups of people

-User Support – User Support staff help business and other IT professionals resolve issues with their software or equipment.
+User Support staff help business and other IT professionals resolve issues with their software or equipment.
 The User Support Professional often gains a wide breadth of knowledge about the company’s systems and business processes.

 - likes to teach and help others